-- (a) That the principles of Safer by Design are fully addressed - (b) A Plan of Management is prepared

-Adequate provision must be made to ensure that food waste is securely stored to ensure there is no reduction in urban amenity through unsightly storage, odour or vermin.

-- (c) Applicants are also reminded that the development must meet all the relevant requirements of Part A of this Plan. - (d) Applicants seeking to have outdoor eating areas associated with their development need to consult the following Section B3 of this Plan.
+- (a) That the principles of Safer by Design are fully addressed - (b) A Plan of Management is prepared - (c) Adequate provision must be made for the secure storage of food waste food to ensure there is no reduction in urban amenity through unsightly storage, odour or vermin. - (d) Applicants are also reminded that the development must meet all the relevant requirements of Part A of this Plan. - (e) Applicants seeking to have outdoor eating areas associated with their development need to consult the following Section B3 of this Plan.